Project Passport Africa- 2026

-• What are the flight details for Project Passport Africa?
+• What is the application process for Project Passport Africa?

 • Lodging Information

-• What should I pack for this trip?
+• What should I pack for this trip (and pre-daparture info)?

 • 4-5 changes of clothes